 Dubhe, Alpha Ursae Majoris (α UMa), has a visual magnitude of 1.79 and is about 123 light years distant from Earth.
 It is the second brightest star in Ursa Major, after Alioth.

 Dubhe is an orange giant with the stellar classification of K0III.
-It is a spectroscopic binary star, with a white main sequence companion of the spectral type F0V.
-More recent sources classify Dubhe as a yellow giant of the spectral class G9III and the companion as an A7.5 class star.
+It is a spectroscopic binary star.
+It has a white main sequence companion of the spectral type A5V.
 The two stars are 23 astronomical units apart and have an orbital period of 44.45 years.

-Dubhe is 3.44 times more massive than the Sun and 165.1 times more luminous.
-It is a slow spinner, with a projected rotational velocity of 2.6 km/s.
-The companion is less massive, with about 1.6 solar masses.
+Dubhe is 3.7 times more massive than the Sun and 339 times more luminous.
+It is a slow spinner, with a projected rotational velocity of 2.63 km/s.
+The companion is less massive, with a mass of about 2.5 solar masses.
 It has a visual magnitude of 4.86.

 Merak